Skip to Main Content

 Another place to look for citation information for data sources is within the figures presented in the article.
 This can be useful because these figures can present the specific tables or portions of a report being used.

-In the example below (Sawyer & Wagner), the chart illustrates the reasons why inmates are re-incarcerated after being released from prison.
+In the example below (Sawyer & Wagner 2024), the chart illustrates the reasons why inmates are re-incarcerated after being released from prison.
 There is a citation in the figure notes that identifies the source of the chart.
-The authors used a Bureau of Justice Statistics report, Probation and Parole in the U.S. 2016, to create this chart.
-Specifically, it lists that the data comes from tables 3 and 7 from this report.
-Searching for this report returns a PDF with all the attached tables.
+The authors used a Bureau of Justice Statistics report, Update on Prisoner Recidivism: A 9-year follow-up period (2005-2014), to create this chart.
+Specifically, it lists that the data comes from table 7 from this report.
+Searching for this report returns a PDF with figures and tables including the one specifically referenced.